Table of Content

 DATEDIFF: Returns the difference between two date specifications (start date and end date) in time units (year, month, day, hour, minute, second, etc.): e.g. DATEDIFF([Signup_date], NOW(), 'day')= 15.

-NPS: This is a quite useful function for evaluating customer surveys using the Net Promoter Score (NPS).
+NPS: This is quite a useful function for evaluating customer surveys using the Net Promoter Score (NPS).
 It calculates the difference between the best two ratings (promoters) and the lower seven ratings (detractors) on a scale of 0-10.

 CASE: The CASE function evaluates the fields, compares them to a sequence of values, and returns a result.
 If a corresponding value is encountered, CASE returns the return value, if no match is found, the default return expression is used.

-Let’s put this into an example.
+Let’s put this into perspective with an example.
 Imagine you want to calculate the tax for each country based on your gross revenue.
-For this, you need to generate a calculated field using the CASE function followed by the country expression, and the specific country you want to visualize, for example, United States.
+For this, you need to generate a calculated field using the CASE function followed by the country expression, and the specific country you want to visualize, for example, the United States.
 Once your formula is completed with all the expressions needed, your new custom field will be ready and saved in your custom field’s library.
 You can easily turn it into a chart within seconds by simply dragging and dropping the needed fields into the y and x-axis.